krixik-ai/krixik-docs/CONTRIBUTING.md

 in the same location.
 You do **not** need to generate the associated markdown yourself - this will be done when tests are run.

+**Do not leave any notebook in docs that you do not want run during tests.**

 Follow best practices in your notebook layout by abiding by the following content rules:

 1. Tag any cells you want removed / output removed when converted to markdown
-    - `remove_output`: tag to remove cell output
+    - `remove_output`: tag to remove cell output when converting to markdown
-    - `remove_cell`: remove entire cell (input and output)
+    - `remove_cell`: remove entire cell (input and output) when converting to markdown
-    - `ignore_test`: add to code cells you want ignored in testing
+    - `skip-execution`: add to code cells you want ignored in testing notebook
-    - `raises-exception`: add to any code cell that should fail in testing
+    - `raises-exception`: add to any code cell that should fail in testing notebook
 2. Clean up your pipelines at the end of each notebook
-    - Make sure your notebook ends with a python cell invoking `reset_pipeline` on any pipeline(s) created
+    - Make sure your notebook ends with a python cell invoking `reset_pipeline` on any pipeline(s) created (this will be tested and if you do not do this your tests will  fail)
+3. Direct `local_save_directory` for `.process` or `.fetch_output` return files to `data/output`.
+This output should be pushed along with new pages - this is so any user who views your page can also examine the corresponding output

 ## Before pushing checklist

 - make sure all notebooks pass tests locally
 - clean up the `data/output` directory - remove everything.
 This directory is where all output from demo notebooks is directed so that users can easily see input-output.
 If we do not clean it up before each push the data will aggregate.
+- cleanup the `data/pipeline_configs` directory - remove everything.
+This directory is where all saved configs from documentation are stored.
 - add any new pages to the `mkdocs` table of contents

 WARNING: if you change the structure of the `mkdocs` table of contents beyond adding pages - e.g., its basic section - you may break step 1 of testing described below.